 NDIS plans and changes in your circumstances

-If your child has an NDIS plan, it’s important to let the National Disability Insurance Agency (NDIA) know about changes in your child’s or family’s circumstances.
+If your child has an NDIS plan, you must let the National Disability Insurance Agency (NDIA) know about changes in your child’s or family’s circumstances.

-Here are some examples of the changes you need to tell the NDIA about:
+Here are some examples of changes you need to tell the NDIA about:

 - Your family’s ability to care for and support your child changes.

 - Your child’s living arrangements change – for example, you move house.

 - You get or claim compensation for an accident or illness related to your child’s disability.

 The NDIA needs to know about changes like these in case your child’s NDIS plan needs to change.

 For example, if you move to a rural or remote part of Australia where disability services are more expensive, the funding in your child’s plan might need to increase.
 Or if your child’s diagnosis changes, your child’s plan goals and support needs might change.
 This means the funding in your child’s plan might also need to change.